Outpatient Treatment

 People who will more likely benefit from an inpatient program are not mentally strong enough to resist negative influences.
 Additionally, an individual who does not have a reliable support system in their home environment would also be a good candidate.
 The choice ultimately comes down to the patient’s situation and should be a joint decision with an addiction specialist.

-How Long Does it Last?
+How Long Does Outpatient Rehab Last?

 Our rehab facility in San Diego provides individualized treatment to help you achieve recovery while maintaining a healthy life.
-Our Intensive Outpatient Rehab Program is exactly what a newly sober addict needs to be successful outside of a rehab facility.
-Especially as they embark on this new and exciting chapter of their life.
+Our Intensive Outpatient Rehab Program is exactly what a newly sober addict needs to be successful outside of a rehab facility especially as they embark on this new and exciting chapter of their life.

 Call Now